I and Thou

-Ich und Du, usually translated as I and Thou, is a book by Martin Buber, published in 1923, and first translated from German to English in 1937.
+Ich und Du, usually translated as I and Thou, is a book by Martin Buber, published in 1923.
+It was first translated from German to English in 1937, with a later translation by Walter Kaufmann being published in 1970.
+It is Buber’s best-known work, setting forth his critique of modern objectification in relationships with others.

 Premise

 Buber's main proposition is that we may address existence in two ways: